 Compassionate, Aggressive Legal Support And Guidance When You Or A Loved One Suffer Injury From Medical Negligence

-At Schochor, Federico and Staton, P.A., we have more than three decades of successful experience helping clients recover from the pain and loss of medical malpractice.
+At Schochor, Staton, Goldberg, and Cardea, P.A., we have more than three decades of successful experience helping clients recover from the pain and loss of medical malpractice.
 With offices in Washington, D.C. and Baltimore, Maryland, our legal team serves clients across the US who are injured by medical negligence.
 Call 410-234-1000 or contact us to schedule a free consultation.